araujo88/GoKeylogger/README.md

 # GoKeylogger

-This repository contains a simple Go program that listens for keystrokes and prints them to the console.
-It uses the `gohook` library to capture keyboard events.

 ## Overview

 This repository contains two Go programs designed to work together for capturing and transmitting keystroke data over a UDP network.
 The first program (`server.go`) is a UDP server that listens for incoming keystroke data, and the second program (`client.go`) captures keystrokes and sends them to the UDP server.